Understanding what factors impact the cost of a website

 Step two: Plan your build

-Would you require front & rear gardens, double-height garage and solar panels?
+Would you require front & rear gardens?
+Perhaps a double-height garage and solar panels?
 How many bedrooms would you need and how many of those would require en-suite bathrooms?

 In web terms, your architect will be a web design agency – such as LWDA – who can help you refine your brief.
 This document would outline the following aspects of the build: